 The flour could have too low a protein content, there could be too much salt in the bread recipe, you did not knead it or leave it to proof long enough, or you could have killed the yeast by leaving the dough to rise in a place that was too hot.

 The bottom line is that dense, heavy bread means that the dough didn’t trap enough gas or the yeast didn’t produce enough gas.
-If you are confident you followed the recipe (water temperature, amount of salt) and didn’t swap in different flour willy-nilly (check this handy chart for flour substitution and how it might effect the recipe) then the issue is likely down to time and ambient temperature.
+If you are confident you followed the recipe (water temperature, amount of salt) and didn’t swap in different flour willy-nilly (check this handy chart for flour substitution and how it might effect the recipe) then the issue is likely down to time and/or ambient temperature.

 What’s the temperature of your kitchen?